bbarg/sheets/proposal.md

 - compile into OpenCL to support multiple GPU architectures

 ## Domain Features
-*Don't worry about what's going on under the Sheets.*
+*You don't need to know what's going on underneath the Sheets*

 - single and multi-dimensional array primitives
 - `map` and `filter` operations implemented in underlying OpenCL library